Daylight saving time in Canada: Atlantic Canada

 In 2022, the premiers of New Brunswick, Newfoundland and Labrador, Prince Edward Island, and Nova Scotia discussed the possibility of adopting permanent daylight time.
-Their discussion followed the United States Senate passing the Sunshine Protection Act to make DST permanent, with a target date of November 2023.
+Their discussion followed the US Senate passing a bill to make DST permanent; this bill died in the US House of Representatives.

 British Columbia

 Most of British Columbia (BC) is on Pacific Time and observes DST.
 However, there are two main exceptions: